 A detailed description and chronology of treatment control measures and source control efforts, since the effective date of the TMDL, to reduce the discharge of the pollutant(s) from the MS4 to the receiving waters subject to the TMDL;

-A demonstration that the proposed time schedule is as short as possible, considering the technological, operational, and economic factors that affect the design, development, and implementation of the control measures that are necessary to comply with the final WQBEL(s) and/or receiving water limitations; and
+A demonstration that the proposed time schedule is as short as possible, considering the technological, operational, and economic factors that affect the design, development, and implementation of the control measures that are necessary to comply with the final WQBEL(s); and

+If the term of the requested TSO exceeds one year, the request must also include proposed interim requirements and a time schedule for their achievement.
+The interim requirements shall include interim effluent limitations for the pollutant or pollutants of concern, and actions and milestones leading to compliance with the effluent limitation.

+Any other information described in Water Code section 13263.3, subdivision (d)(2).

+The request for a TSO must be given to the Executive Officer for public review not less than 90 days prior to the final compliance deadline for the WQBEL.

+Where a Permittee believes that additional time to comply with a final receiving water limitation compliance deadline set within a WMP is necessary, and the Permittee fails to timely request or is not granted an extension by the Executive Officer, a Permittee may, no less than 90 days prior to the final compliance deadline, request a time schedule order pursuant to California Water Code section 13300.
+TSO requests may be made individually or jointly.
+The request must be in writing and shall include:

+A statement of the purpose and justification for the time schedule that the Permittee(s) propose to achieve the receiving water limitations;

+A detailed time schedule of specific actions that the Permittee(s) will take to achieve the receiving water limitations;

+Data which demonstrates the current quality of the relevant MS4 discharge(s) to the receiving waters in terms of concentration, density, and/or load;

+A detailed description and chronology of treatment control measures and source control efforts to reduce the discharge of the pollutant(s) from the MS4 to the receiving waters subject to the TSO;

+A demonstration that the proposed time schedule is as short as reasonably possible; and

 If the term of the requested TSO exceeds one year, the request should also include proposed interim requirements and a time schedule for their achievement.

-The request for a TSO must be given to the Executive Officer for public review not less than 90 days prior to the final compliance deadline for the WQBEL.

 MUNICIPAL INSPECTIONS

-Each Permittee must have an effective program for inspecting construction, industrial, and commercial sites to minimize or reduce the discharge of pollutants to the MS4.
-Inspections and related enforcement actions must be carried out to enforce compliance with applicable ordinance(s), plans, permits, or other requirements related to the control of discharges of pollutants to their MS4s.
+Each Permittee must have a program for inspecting construction, industrial, and commercial sites within their jurisdictions to minimize or reduce the discharge of pollutants to the MS4.
+Inspections and related enforcement actions must be carried out to enforce compliance with applicable municipal ordinance(s), plans, permits, or other requirements related to the control of discharges of pollutants to their MS4s.

 General